A characterization of solutions of quadratic BSDEs and a new approach to existence: Introduction

 One of the most important features of $f$-subharmonic functions is that they naturally come defined only locally, and that local $f$-subharmonic functions cannot always be extended to a larger (full) domain.
 This property is well known in the case of geodesically-convex functions on certain Riemannian manifolds, even those diffeomorphic to a Euclidean space.
 Interestingly enough, this feature kicks in only in dimensions higher than $1$, and only with drivers exhibiting a truly quadratic growth in $z$.
 It also explains why our characterization needs to be local in nature - sometimes, quite simply, there are no non-trivial globally defined $f$-subharmonic functions.

 Dimensionality also plays a role when it comes to the most basic features of processes that become submartingales under $f$-subharmonic transformations.
-In dimension $1$, such processes are automatically \ito{}-processes, but in higher dimensions we cannot rule out the need for additional singular components.
+In dimension $1$, such processes are automatically \ito{}-processes, but in higher dimensions additional structure is needed to rule out the presence of singular drift components (see Corollary \ref{cor:ab}).

-After proving Theorem \ref{main}, we specialize to the case $n = 1$, where we can use our characterization to prove that the set of processes $Y$ which solve \eqref{bsde-intro} (for some terminal condition) is closed under ucp limits.
+After proving Theorem \ref{main}, we use our characterization to prove that, under appropriate conditions, the set of processes $Y$ which solve \eqref{bsde-intro} (for some terminal condition) is closed under ucp limits.
+We note that this closure result holds in a high degree of generality when $n = 1$, but some additional structure is needed when $n > 1$, see Remark \ref{rmk:dimone}.
 This result, namely Theorem \ref{ucplimits}, is directly analogous to the parallel result about $\Gamma$-martingales on manifolds mentioned above.

-Closure in the ucp convergence is then used to give an alternative existence proof for quadratic BSDEs in dimension $n=1$.
-While this obtained result is well known (and first proved by Kobylanski in \cite{Kobylanski} under somewhat weaker conditions), our method of proof is novel and partially based on a coupling argument of Picard \cite{Pic94}, also used by Darling in \cite{Darling}.
-We start in a standard way and approximate the driver $f$ by a sequence of Lipschitz drivers.
-In the next step, however, we use these approximate solutions to pose and solve a sequence of \emph{forward} SDEs designed so as to solve the same BSDE, but with a possibly different terminal condition.
-Lastly, using a universal uniform-integrability-type estimate, we show that the solutions to these SDEs converge in ucp.
-The limit must be a solution to our original BSDE by our ucp stability result.

-One important feature of this approach is that it does not rely on monotonicity in any substantial way; in particular, it does not use any variant of the monotone stability result of Kobylanski.
-We believe that this property makes it particularly promising considering the prospect of future extensions to the multidimensional case.
+Finally, we present in sub-section 3.2 a ``template for existence", i.e. a sufficient condition for the existence of solutions to quadratic BSDE systems.
+This result, namely Proposition \ref{template}, shows how the geometric arguments in \cite{Darling} might eventually be applied to general quadratic systems, and its proof is based on the ucp closure result Theorem \ref{ucplimits}.
+We note that it is possible to verify the hypotheses of Proposition \ref{template} in certain special cases, see Remark \ref{rmk:template}.